Effective marketing channels for your online business

-When a customer is over the moon with your product, service, company, or all of the above, they will be more than happy to provide you with a testimonial.
+When a customer is over the moon with your product, service, company, or all of the above, they will be more than happy to provide you with a testimonial, organically.
 Glowing testimonials should have pride of place on your website – put them on your homepage.
 It’s not arrogance if it’s true!

 A brand is no longer what we tell the consumer it is — it is what consumers tell each other it is.Scott Cook

 Earned “media” is priceless.
 It is real-world testimony that the experience that you and/or your company delivers to people is meaningful and worthwhile.
 Earned media cannot be bought.
-Paid articles, reviews or testimonials are sponsored activity, and are not earned.
+Paid articles, paid reviews or paid testimonials are sponsored activity, and are not earned.
 This is the pot of gold right here, folks!

 Marketing is a marathon, not a sprint